emcconville/wand/docs/guide/draw.rst

     def draw_roi(contxt, roi_width, roi_height):
-        """Let's draw a blue box so we can identify what our region of intrest is."""
+        """Let's draw a blue box so we can identify what our region of interest is."""
         ctx.push()
         ctx.stroke_color = Color('BLUE')
         ctx.fill_color = Color('TRANSPARENT')